Strategic content that converts - amazing blog posts, emails, videos, and more - can get complicated quick.

-You can still become a content unicorn that creates magic on the reg.
 You just need a better plan, and this cheat sheet gives you mine.

 I didn't feel like I was a writer.
 I thought I was doing writing wrong - since I don't have that ability to just sit and write a whole post in a free-flow style.